Sometimes as parents you just buy your kids toys because, well you want too.

 It really worked well for our son because he loves building with blocks, and making those blocks move just brought added enjoyment for him.
 There isn’t anything overly complicated about this toy, and I imagine most kids will enjoy playing with them.
 Here is our quick review of the Mega Bloks Train Set.

 This toy is recommended for children ages 1 to 5.
-1 year olds might have a little difficulty putting the blocks together, but with a little practice they will be building in no time!
+One-year-olds might have a little difficulty putting the blocks together, but with a little practice they will be building in no time!

 This is a 50 piece set that comes with 3 rectangle pieces with wheels that act as the base of the train.
 Those pieces all connect together creating a 3 piece train!
 There are also 3 big square pieces that the manufacturer says can be used as train platforms.
 That is a nice thought, my son uses them more as platforms to build really high towers on.